khanlou/Meridian/Documentation/07 - URL Body Parameters.md

-# 07 URL Body Parameters
+# 07 - URL Body Parameters

-HTML forms will encode their fields into the body using "URL encoding".
-This looks like a query parameter string, is encoded into the body.
+HTML forms will encode their fields into the body using URL encoding.
+This looks like a query parameter string, but is encoded into the body.

 Here's how you can extract URL body parameters: